utahnlp/marginal_srl_with_semlink/hf/README.md

 ```

-The output should look like:
+The output should look like the below.
+For each predicate (vnclass, sense) pair, there will be a corresponding sequence of VN tags and SRL tags.
 ```
 {
 	'vn_output': [[